Continuum Limits of Lazy Open Quantum Walks: Continuum Limit of the Lazy Quantum Walk with Decoherence

 With this notation, the full coarse grained continuum equation reads:

-where $\hat{\mathbf{H}}_{\text{phys}}$ is given in Equation~\eqref{H_phys} and the spatial dephasing channel $D_x$.
-Here, the first two terms correspond to the density matrix form of Equation (\ref{conitnuum-unitary-limit}), and the final term gives the spatial dissipator.
+where $\hat{\mathbf{H}}_{\text{phys}}$ is given in equation~\eqref{H_phys} and the spatial dephasing channel $D_x$.
+Here, the first two terms correspond to the density matrix form of equation (\ref{conitnuum-unitary-limit}), and the final term gives the spatial dissipator.
 Equation~\eqref{eq:spatial-deph-PDE} is again linear, first order in time, and local in $t$, with the coherent part identical to the coin-decoherence case and the dissipative part now acting purely in the spatial sector.
 It preserves Hermiticity and trace and, for $\bar\gamma\!\ge\!0$, generates a CPTP semigroup on the full coin–position Hilbert space.
-The Hamiltonian term $-i[\hat{\mathbf{H}}_{\text{phys}},\boldsymbol{\rho}]$ produces directional streaming and local coin mixing and is the density matrix form of Equation (\ref{conitnuum-unitary-limit}).
+The Hamiltonian term $-i[\hat{\mathbf{H}}_{\text{phys}},\boldsymbol{\rho}]$ produces directional streaming and local coin mixing and is the density matrix form of equation (\ref{conitnuum-unitary-limit}).
 The dephasing channel $-\bar\gamma\,D_x[\boldsymbol{\rho}]$ leaves all on site density matrices $\boldsymbol{\rho}(x,x,t)$ invariant and drives an exponential decay of the off-diagonal blocks $\boldsymbol{\rho}(x,x',t)$ with $x\neq x'$.

-Physically this means that probability at each lattice site, including its internal coin distribution, is conserved at leading order, but coherent superpositions between different positions are progressively suppressed.
-The walk therefore retains its local streaming structure, yet loses the long-range spatial interference that characterises the purely unitary dynamics.
+Physically, this implies that the decoherence channel acts locally in position space and does not directly transfer probability between lattice sites or modify the internal coin populations at a given site, but instead suppresses coherent superpositions between different positions.
+As a consequence, although the walk retains its local streaming dynamics, the loss of long-range spatial coherence alters the interference mechanisms responsible for ballistic transport.
+The resulting evolution therefore differs qualitatively from the fully unitary walk, leading to a redistribution of probability in space.
 In the long-time limit, the state approaches a classical mixture in the position basis, providing a microscopic mechanism for the emergence of spatially classical transport while still resolving the internal coin degrees of freedom at each site.
 This makes clear why spatial decoherence is typically undesirable when quantum properties are required: dephasing in the position basis destroys the long-range interference that enables quantum advantage, leaving only the coin subspace quantum but removing the mechanism that produces ballistic transport.